 Berkeley Law Notary Services

-This page only applies to to law school faculty, students, and staff.
+This page only applies to law school faculty, students, and staff.
 Non-law school staff and faculty should refer to the list of campus notaries available on the Campus Resources panel on the Blu homepage.
 Other local Berkeley notaries can also be found here.

 SCHEDULE A notary appointment